chadac/golang/src/cmd/compile/abi-internal.md

 A leaf function that does not require any stack space may omit the saved R30 and R29.

-The Go ABI's use of R29 as a frame pointer register is compatible with arm64 architecture requirement so that Go can inter-operate with platform debuggers and profilers.
+The Golang ABI's use of R29 as a frame pointer register is compatible with arm64 architecture requirement so that Golang can inter-operate with platform debuggers and profilers.

 This stack layout is used by both register-based (ABIInternal) and